YannickWidmer/Latex-Lambda/README.md

 ```python
 def render(data, to_pdf):
 ```
 which returns a dict.
-This dict is what will be passed to jinja when rendering the template, meaning that if it returns `{"name":"John Doe"}` and the tex file contains `\VAR{ name }` this will be replaced with `John Doe`.
+This dict is what will be passed to jinja when rendering the template, meaning that if it returns `{"name":"John Doe"}` and the tex file contains `\VAR{ name }` this will be replaced with `John Doe`. **Python libraries used in this class need to be in `latexlambda/requirements.txt`**.

 Note that when reading Jinja resources, the Jinja Environment used in the lambda is